QUALITY DECLARATION - SUMMARY

 Revisions are made to the quarterly GFS data as required as a result of new and updated information available from providers.

 In 1998–99, the ABS adopted an accrual basis of recording for its GFS.
 Prior to this the ABS GFS was cash based.
-In addition to the information published, some GFS data are available back to 1961–62.
+In addition to the information published, some annual basis GFS data are available back to 1961–62.
 However, due to the different compilation and data sources, data from 1998–99 onwards are not directly comparable with earlier cash data.
 The ABS has not established a quantitative measure of this break in series because the existing data sources do not permit this.
 Data on a pure accruals basis are only available from 1998–99.

 In 1992–93 the Commonwealth and state governments implemented the uniform presentation framework (UPF) in their budget documents to introduce uniformity into the presentation of GFS.